 - If shadowing is permitted.
 A minimum of 4 hours shadowing is required in a hospital or medical center radiology department.
 If shadowing is permitted.
 Otherwise a brief tour will be given at the time of interview either in person or virtually

 - Overall GPA in college must be a minimum of 2.5

 - Admission to the program is based on a point system that awards points for GPA of program pre-requisites, complete application, and interview score.

-Prior to entering Mercy’s program, several prerequisites must be completed with at least a “C” average (or the prerequisite must be repeated) at an accredited college or university.
-A BLS certification is also required.
+Prior to entering Mercy Hospital’s School of Radiologic Technology, several prerequisites must be completed with at least a “C” average (or the prerequisite must be repeated) at an accredited college or university.
+A CPR/BLS certification is also required.

 - Anatomy and Physiology I.